Spider-Man: Beyond the Spider-Verse release date, plot, cast, and everything we know so far

 Spider-Man: Beyond the Spider-Verse plot

-There are no official story details out there yet for Beyond the Spider-Verse, but it seems pretty clear at least how the movie will begin.
-We’re expecting the story will pick up straight where it left off with Miles using his electric powers to escape the grasp of Uncle Aaron and the Prowler.
+We’re expecting the story will pick up straight where Across the Spider-Verse left off, with Miles using his electric powers to escape the grasp of Uncle Aaron and the Prowler.
 We expect he'll then be navigating that world as he battles against the clock to return to Earth-1610 to save his dad.
 Just how he’ll go about this though remains to be seen.

 Speaking about the third movie, co-director Kemp Powers told SFX magazine that the cliffhanger is very important to the third film.
 "I think it’s a good cliffhanger.
 We hope that it’s a satisfying tee-up for what’s coming in the third film because you want people to be excited about what’s coming next.
 And it helps that we knew going in that this was part two of a three-part story.
 Since you already know that that third story is guaranteed, you can tackle it a bit differently."